Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Preliminaries

 \subsection{Reinforcement Learning from Visual Observations}

-Recent advances in reinforcement learning from visual observations have been driven by use of data augmentation, contrastive learning and learning powerful recurrent world models of the environment.
-We describe the current state-of-the-art in model-based and model-free methods.
+Recent advances in reinforcement learning from visual observations have been driven by use of data augmentation, contrastive learning and learning recurrent models of the environment.
+We describe the current dominant paradigms in model-based and model-free methods below.

-\textbf{Model-based (DreamerV2, \citet{dreamerv2}).} DreamerV2 learns a powerful model of the environment using a Recurrent State Space Model (RSSM,~\citet{planet, dreamer}, and predicts ahead using compact model latent states.
-The particular instantiation used in DreamerV2 uses model states $s_t$ containing a deterministic component $h_t$, implemented as the recurrent state of a Gated Recurrent Unit (GRU,~\citep{gru}), and a stochastic component $z_t$ with categorical distribution.
+\paragraph{Model-based (DreamerV2, \citet{dreamerv2}).} DreamerV2 learns a model of the environment using a Recurrent State Space Model (RSSM,~\citet{planet, dreamer}, and predicts ahead using compact model latent states.
+The particular instantiation used in DreamerV2 uses model states $s_t$ containing a deterministic component $h_t$, implemented as the recurrent state of a Gated Recurrent Unit (GRU,~\citet{gru}), and a stochastic component $z_t$ with a categorical distribution.
 The actor and critic are trained from imagined trajectories of latent states, starting at encoded states of previously encountered sequences.

-\textbf{Model-free (DrQ-v2, \citet{yarats2021mastering}).} DrQ-v2 is an off-policy algorithm for vision-based continuous control, which uses data-augmentation~\citep{rad, drq} of the state and next state observations.
+\paragraph{Model-free (DrQ-v2,~\citet{yarats2021mastering}).} DrQ-v2 is an off-policy algorithm for vision-based continuous control, which uses data-augmentation~\citep{rad, drq} of the state and next state observations.
 The base policy optimizer is DDPG~\citep{ddpg}, and the algorithm uses a convolutional neural network (CNN) encoder to learn a low-dimensional feature representation.